heptarch/heptarch.github.io/drafts/will.md

 By "computationally hard", I mean "infeasible for simulators", which may translate to $\textsf{NP}$-hard for a suitable discretization of the problem.
 Put differently, we expect that decision processes in brains are robust to local perturbations, so there is something "topological" at play, a general shape to the decision that is immune to the corruption of local details.

 Why should this be true?
-At a basic level, if the critical brain hypothesis is true,
+At first blush, if the critical brain hypothesis is true, then decisions are an emergent process that

 ## Quantum mechanics